NithinKalidas/Appian/Generic.md

 Complex: PagingInfo, DataSubset
 Custom Data Type

-## 48. What are the benefits of modular coding?
-Reusability of objects
-Easy change management
-Easy debugging
-Reduced number of lines per interface

-## 49. how do you build an Application
+## 48. how do you build an Application
 Get Clear Requirements
 Analyse the requirement and flow process
 Create Data Model